 Open Access Policy: This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

 Copyright: At the time of sending the manuscript, the authors are requested to download the Copyright Agreement Form available at iji.sums.ac.ir site and send its signed proof by ALL authors, along with a covering letter from the corresponding author indicating their agreements upon submission to and the right to reproduce and distribute the article for IJI.
-Upon receiving the signed proof of the copyright agreement, the editorial board of IJI, reserves the right to accept or reject the article in any stage and any time or delete a part of the text, tables or figures, if necessary.
+Upon receiving the signed proof of the copyright agreement, the editorial board of IJI reserves the right to accept or reject the article at any stage and any time or delete a part of the text, tables or figures, if necessary.

 Reviewing Process: The submitted manuscripts will firstly be assessed from the editorial points of view.
 Should the manuscript meet the basic editorial requirements, it will enter the peer-review process.
 The manuscript will then be sent double blindly to one in-office and two out of office referees for review.
 The corresponding author will then be informed of the referees’ remarks.
-It is highly recommended that the authors provide the names and the complete addresses (Postal address, Fax number and E-mail) of at least three qualified reviewers capable of reviewing their manuscripts.
+It is highly recommended that the authors provide the names and the complete addresses (Postal address, Fax number, and E-mail) of at least three qualified reviewers capable of reviewing their manuscripts.
 All accepted manuscripts will undergo a process of English editing by the Associate Editor.

-Disposal of Material: Once published, all copies of the manuscript, the correspondence and the art work will be held for 6 months before disposal.
+Disposal of Material: Once published, all copies of the manuscript, the correspondence, and the art work will be held for 6 months before disposal.